Brandon-Kwakye/DS-2002-Data-Project-1/README.md

 # DS-2002 Mid-Term Project
+(Download the ipynb file to see the full thing!)

 #### **1. Overview**
 This project demonstrates an ETL (Extract, Transform, Load) pipeline using MySQL, MongoDB, and local file system data sources to populate a dimensional data mart.
 The goal is to process structured and semi-structured data from multiple sources and store it in a data warehouse for analysis.